annasanders/annasanders.github.io/subpages/About This Website.markdown

 **Note:** you may need to do some extra website style fiddling to stop minima from forcing in its default syntax highlighting.

+## How'd You Get the 🦕 Icon?
+Dinosaurs make things better.
+Having a dinosaur icon makes this website at least 100% more cool.
+All you need to do is upload a favicon, or ICO File to the website's base directory.
+Jekyll will do the rest!
+I downloaded the dinosaur ICO file from [here](https://favicon.io/emoji-favicons/).

+## Google Analytics
+Wouldn't it be fun to track when people visit your website?
+With help from [this thread](https://stackoverflow.com/questions/17207458/how-to-add-google-analytics-tracking-id-to-github-pages) and [this guide](https://desiredpersona.com/google-analytics-jekyll/), I was able to get Google Analytics mostly working!

 ## Other Quick Tips
 Want tables in markdown, but don't want to make them yourself?
 Go [here](https://www.tablesgenerator.com/markdown_tables) for easy copy paste tables!